bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 // And create values only via factory functions.
 // The validation then can be placed in those functions:

-function naturalFrom(x: number): NaturalNumber {
+function naturalFrom(value: number): NaturalNumber {
   if (value <= 0 || Math.floor(value) !== value) {
     throw new Error("The value must be a positive integer.");
   }

-  return x as NaturalNumber;
+  return value as NaturalNumber;
 }

 naturalFrom(-1); // Error!